Nkiuru/cookbook/README.md

 # cookbook

 GraphQL api & client for storing & organizing and finding recipes.

+This application is especially useful for those who have tons of recipes that are poorly organized and want to put them into a centralized place

 ## Features
 - Create, edit, delete, clone recipe